top of page

 Blue Hubbard Squash Bisque

-• Writer: Melissa Martin
+• Writer: Melle Martin

-Melissa Martin
+Melle Martin

-• Oct 16, 2014
+• Oct 15, 2014

 • 3 min read

 I can’t remember the last time I made soup!
-It’s been unseasonably warm here, but finally day time temps have dropped into the crisp 70s, & evenings are getting chilly.
+It’s been unseasonably warm here, but finally daytime temps have dropped into the crisp 70s, & evenings are getting chilly.
 I was even a bit cold in my bed last night.
 Is it time for a warmer blanket?
 Or perhaps hitting the pillow with a full belly of warm & satisfying soup?

-There was something “unusual” in my last CSA share, a rather large, bumpy bluish-grey…squash?
+There was something “unusual” in my last CSA share, a rather large, bumpy, bluish-grey…squash?
 I looked up the box contents to discover that I had received a Blue Hubbard Squash.
-This is what I love about being a CSA member, things that I might have easily overlooked at the farmer’s market, arrive at my door.
+This is what I love about being a CSA member: things that I might have easily overlooked at the farmer’s market arrive at my door.
 Not one to let things go to waste & always up for culinary exploration, I get excited when challenged by a new or unknown ingredient.
-So I did a little google searching to learn what this big guy was all about.
+So I did a little Google searching to learn what this big guy was all about.
 Here is what I discovered…

 This popular New England squash usually has a gorgeous, gray-blue shell, with a fine-grained flesh that’s dry, somewhat mealy, & very flavorful ~ similar to sweet potato.
 Probably the largest squash you’ll find at the market, these teardrop-shaped behemoths are often sold in manageable chunks, so you can buy only what you need.
 They have thick skin that ranges from dark green to bluish-gray & a dense orange flesh with a rich pumpkin flavor.
 It’s perfect for baking, pies, & soup.
 Roast bite-size pieces of Hubbard tossed with chopped fresh rosemary, olive oil, salt, & or roast squash halves with toasty spices like coriander, fennel, cumin, nutmeg, or curry powder & then mash the flesh.

 Nutritionally, all squash varieties provide vitamin A & vitamin C, B vitamins, & iron, & are a good source of riboflavin & dietary fiber.
 Deep-colored squashes, like the flesh of the Blue Hubbard, have the most beta carotene.
-Autumn & winter squash are a seasonal favorite around here, so I was excited about this new discovery!
+Autumn & winter squash are a seasonal favorite around here, so I was excited about this discovery!
 As I considered the many options before me ~ roasting, mashing, stuffing, etc., as I was leaving the yoga studio a few nights ago, the nip in the air sealed the deal…a perfect evening for putting a warm pot of soup on the stove.

 I did some more googling & found a Blue Hubbard Squash Soup from Far Away that looked fairly simple & easy to veganize.
-(I love how the author called the squash a Gothic Cinderella Gourd.
-Ha, it totally is!).
+(I love how the author called the squash a Gothic Cinderella Gourd.)
+Ha, it totally is!
 Fortunately, I had most of the needed ingredients on hand & some cashews already soaking for a different recipe.
 I made a cashew “heavy” cream to substitute in place of the dairy, subbed leek for onion, added some garlic & fresh thyme, used veggie broth instead of chicken & omitted the flour & brandy.
 I decided to cook the veggies in some ghee, but coconut oil would be a great vegan alternative & I imagine the subtle coconut flavor would be delicious.
 The result was a velvety smooth & delectable soup.
 Such a perfect way to kick off autumn/winter soup season.

 BLUE HUBBARD SQUASH BISQUE Author: Melissa, Honey Bee Vegan (Adapted from faraway.com) Recipe Type: Soup Cuisine: Vegan Serves: 4 INGREDIENTS